• Home

 4. Schedule “off” time.
 Set and honour specific times that are dedicated to being with family or friends and, also being alone doing things you enjoy.
 Structure comes more easily for some than others.
 If you’re one of the people who doesn’t like structure, it’s even more important for you to do this, so you can be intentional about creating the life you really want.

-5. Just say, “no.” Let people know that you are changing your habits and are not going to respond to text and email or answer your phone for work related matters during personal time unless there is a true emergency.
+5. Just say, “no.” Let people know that you are changing your habits and are not going to respond to texts and emails or answer your phone for work-related matters during personal time unless there is a true emergency.
 If they understand this ahead of time, most people will respect your boundaries.
 They will begin to schedule meetings during times you’re available, and you will discover that many so-called emergencies are not as urgent as they seem at first.

 6. Pay attention to your breathing.
 Focusing on your breathing brings your attention away from your thoughts and back to what is immediately present.
 During “off time,” occasionally notice how you’re breathing.
 If your breath is rapid and located high in your chest, take a deep breath and exhale slowly.
 Spend a moment focused on your breathing until you are breathing slowly and from a deeper place, which is how we breathe when we are relaxed.